reginaldford/sms/readme.md

 In SMS, whitespace characters (outside of strings) are ignored.
 All commands end with a semicolon (`;`) .

 Check out `sms_src/example.sms` for example functions and ideas.
-You can also run `sms -i examples.sms` to have a calculator loaded with some useful functions and constants.
+You can also run `sms -i example.sms` to have a calculator loaded with some useful functions and constants.

 In addition to the mathematical ideas covered in the example file, SMS has ambitions to be a general purpose programming language.
 Hence, SMS has premature general purpose programming features that will be embellished further in the near future: